jfieberg/Stats4EcologistsFiles/README.md

 # Stats4EcologistsFiles

-Folders:
+Folders (Please do not change anything in these folders!):

-- slides contains slides for the course
+- Slides contains slides for the course
 - FW8051Data includes data for the course
 - CodeTemplates contains templates (.R and .Rmd) for completing various exercises